ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 #.
 Backward-compatibility with the current implementation,
    which merely requires both ``-XScopedTypeVariables`` and ``-XTypeApplications`` to be in effect and not any extension dedicated to this feature, is preserved.
-   But whenever this is used a deprecation warning will be issued.
+   But whenever the old way of enabling this feature is used, a deprecation warning will be issued.

 #.
 After 2 releases of deprecation with the warning, the above implication is removed.
    That cleans up new experimental functionality from leaking under established extensions.